WaelOGC/OGC-NewFinity-Palstform/docs/07-governance/120-token-utility-and-governance-proposal-framework.md

 ## 11. Conclusion

-This Token Utility & Governance Proposal Framework defines how OGC token utility evolves responsibly and how governance decisions are structured, evaluated, and executed across the OGC NewFinity ecosystem.
+This Token Utility & Governance Proposal Framework defines how OGCFinity utility evolves responsibly and how governance decisions are structured, evaluated, and executed across the OGC NewFinity Ecosystem.